 DOING NOTHING IS NOT AN OPTION – If we know or suspect that someone is being abused, we will do something about it and ensure our work is properly recorded.

-The Be Happy Yoga Project is a partnership between husband and wife, Michael and Danielle Texeira.
+The only teachers working for The Be Happy Yoga Project are Danielle and Michael.
 We were both DRB checked in September 2015.
+Danielle had a second check in June 2018.
+Michael does not currently work with any vulnerable adults or children.
 Although, we do not foresee recruiting any new staff for working with children, young people or vulnerable adults, we will follow the below procedure if and when we do.

 - All applicants, for paid and unpaid positions, will complete an application form.

 - Short listed applicants will be asked to attend interview.

 - Short listed applicants will be asked to provide references and these will always be taken up prior to confirmation of appointment.
 We will follow up each reference with a telephone call or personal contact during which we will discuss the applicant’s suitability to work with vulnerable adults.

 - Where relevant to the post, the successful applicant will be asked to agree to an appropriate disclosure / Criminal record check.
 These will be requested and received prior to the applicant taking up post.

 - The successful applicant will receive induction training, which will give an overview of the organisation and ensure they know its purpose, values, services and structure.

 - Relevant training and support will be provided on an ongoing basis, and will cover information about their role, and opportunities for practicing skills needed for the work.